rromeror/Getting_and_Cleaning_Data_Project/CodeBook.md

 Variables:

 Subjects -> Identifies the subject who performed the activity.
 Its range is from 1 to 30.
-Activity -> There are six activities per subject,i.e. WALKING - WALKING_UPSTAIRS
+Activity -> There are six activities per subject,i.e. WALKING, WALKING_UPSTAIRS , WALKING_DOWNSTAIRS
- - WALKING_DOWNSTAIRS
- - SITTING
+, SITTING
- - STANDING - LAYING
+, STANDING, LAYING.

 The remaining 86 variables represent the estimates on the mean and standard deviation for each measurement.
 IT WAS DECIDED TO INCLUDE ALL THE 86 VARIABLES